jiajunlin/Random-Squares-List/README.md

 •	Printed L1, L2, L3, L4.
 } End While Loop
 Cleared L1, L2, L3, and L4, and printed them all.

+Attached is the main files and the header files.
+I also attached the outputs pdf.
+The outputs are random but the process is rather the same.